How To Get Recruited

 -

-NJCAA—Junior college (JUCO) is a good option if you are looking to get a sense of what college athletics are like at a two-year institution before moving on to a four-year college.
-Many student-athletes compete at the JUCO level because they are working on their NCAA eligibility, trying to advance their skill, or are trying to save money before transferring to a four-year college.
+NJCAA (Junior College / JUCO) – Junior colleges are a great option for student-athletes who want to experience college athletics at a two-year institution before moving on to a four-year school.
+Many athletes compete at the JUCO level to improve their skills, work on NCAA eligibility, or save money before transferring to a four-year college.

 -

-NCCAA–A community of Christ-centered institutions with nearly 100 schools, the NCCAA is a great option if you are looking for a faith-based education while competing in the sport they love.
-Athletic scholarships are offered at the NCCAA Division I level.
-The NCCAA Division II level is not permitted to offer athletic scholarships, but there are other forms of financial aid.
+NCCAA – The NCCAA is a community of nearly 100 Christ-centered institutions, making it an excellent choice for student-athletes seeking a faith-based education while competing in the sport they love.
+Athletic scholarships are available at the Division I level.
+Division II schools cannot offer athletic scholarships, but students can still access other forms of financial aid.

 Searching for Colleges.